akthakur04/webbrwser/README.md

 # webbrwser
-this is a web browser that i learned on udemy tutorials
+this is a web browser that i learned from udemy tutorials